benlumia007/backdrop/readme.md

 ## Requirements
 - WordPress 4.9+
-- PHP 5.6 or higher ( PHP 7.0 or higher is recommended )
+- PHP 7.0 or higher ( PHP 7.3 or higher is recommended )
-- Composer ( PSR-4 Autoload )
+- Composer

 ## Documentations
 The documentations is under construction and will be available when I finished writing up everything I need.